Remod-org/TinCanBoom/README.md

 Adds (timed) explosive to trigger for TinCanAlarm.
 Can be switched on or off for each deployment using the /ente command.

+The explosive will be invisible and silent.
+On triggering, the TinCanAlarm will also be destroyed.

 ### Permissions

    - `tincanboom.use` -- If configuration has RequirePermission set to true, this is the required permission.